Placer County

 • Financial record keeping.

-• Pertinent local, state, and federal laws, rules, and regulations.
+• Pertinent local, state, and federal laws, rules, and regulations, including how to effectively communicate complex legal and policy requirements to non-experts.

-• Federal bankruptcy law relative to property tax collections.
+• Federal bankruptcy law relative to property tax collections, including necessary filings and document preparation.

 • Operations, procedures, and regulations applicable in assigned department.